henrykalolo/henrykalolo/README.md

 - 👋 Hi, I’m @henrykalolo
 - 👀 I’m interested in php
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning management information sytems
-- 💞️ I’m looking to collaborate on laravel php framework
+- 💞️ I’m looking to learn more on web application development
-- 📫 How to reach me henrymagoola@gmail.com
+- 📫 How to reach me henrymagoola@gmail.com @h3nrykalolo Twitter

 <!---
 henrykalolo/henrykalolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.